 - 1.1 Fraud against Local Government nationally is estimated to cost £2.1 billion per year.
 This is a significant loss to the public purse.
-To reduce these losses Barnsley Metropolitan Borough Council (the Council) is committed to: - The highest standards of probity in the delivery of its services, ensuring proper stewardship of its funds and assets; - The prevention of fraud and the promotion of an anti-fraud culture; - A zero-tolerance attitude to fraud requiring staff and Members to act honestly and with integrity at all times, and to report all suspicions of fraud; - The investigation of all instances of actual, attempted or suspected fraud.
+To reduce these losses Barnsley Metropolitan Borough Council (the Council) is committed to: - The highest standards of probity in the delivery of its services, ensuring proper stewardship of its funds and assets; - The prevention of fraud and the promotion of an anti-fraud culture; - A zero-tolerance attitude to fraud requiring employees, contractors and Members to act honestly and with integrity at all times, and to report all suspicions of fraud; - The investigation of all instances of actual, attempted or suspected fraud.
 The Council will seek to recover any losses and pursue appropriate sanctions against the perpetrators.
-This may include criminal prosecution, disciplinary action, legal proceedings and professional sanctions; - The Fighting Fraud and Corruption Locally Strategy 2016-2019.
-This national counter fraud and corruption strategy for local government provides a blueprint for a tougher response to fraud and corruption perpetrated against local authorities including: - Acknowledging the threat of fraud and the opportunities for savings that exist. - Preventing and detecting all forms of fraud. - Pursuing appropriate sanctions and recovery of any losses.
+This may include criminal prosecution, disciplinary action, legal proceedings and professional sanctions; - The Fighting Fraud and Corruption Locally Strategy 2016-2019 provides a blueprint for a tougher response to fraud and corruption perpetrated against local authorities including: - Acknowledging the threat of fraud and the opportunities for savings that exist. - Preventing and detecting all forms of fraud. - Pursuing appropriate sanctions and recovery of any losses.